cliftondavies/cliftondavies/README.md

 # Hi! 👋

-Hi!
-I am an aspiring software engineer with an appreciation for detail and best practice.
+I am an aspiring software engineer with a passion for building features end to end and an appreciation for detail and best practice.
 I aim for simplicity, efficiency, and the right tool when solving problems and I relish learning and striving for excellence.
 Currently, I am pursuing an MSc in Computer Science from the University of York.
 [Read more about me!](https://www.linkedin.com/in/clifton-davies-mbcs/)

 ## :toolbox:  Skills